cyber-leah/grc-portfolio/Cybersecurity-in-Government-Organizations/open-data-briefing-statement.md

 The Trojan Detection Software Challenge dataset on data.gov includes labeled malware samples for educational purposes (NIST, 2025-a).
 Though valuable for innovation, detailed threat data can be misused or reverse-engineered by attackers.

-CISA warns that premature release of detailed incident data—before affected systems are secured—can create an exploit window for cybercriminals (CISA, n.d.-b).
+CISA warns that premature release of detailed incident data, before affected systems are secured, can create an exploit window for cybercriminals (CISA, n.d.-b).

 ### 3. Federal Financial Data